 Mini Tyke and Tyke coaches (which includes head coach and assistant coaches and anyone on the bench) need to be trained at the Community Initiation level.
-If you are interested in coaching please email Jamie Kaufman at firstname.lastname@example.org
+If you are interested in coaching please email the Director of Coaching at firstname.lastname@example.org

-In order to be trained at this level, you must do the following:
+In order to be trained at this level, you must follow the CDLA coaching guidelines.

 (Note: all costs for the coaching courses are paid for by the Sabrecats.
 Simply cc email@example.com when you complete the below email).

 The Mini Tyke Program follows the guidelines as set forth by the Canadian Lacrosse Association Long Term Athlete Development Plan (LTAD).